It is part of the group of nine essential amino acids that are part of the structure of humans.

 - Other foods such as eggs, legumes, brewer’s yeast, corn, potatoes, and seeds

-Of the three amino acids, leucine stands out for being the most powerful activator of proteins, its activation can positively influence the synthesis of muscle proteins) and also for being an exclusively ketogenic amino acid, that is, it produces ketone bodies after catabolism while the Valine is glucogenic and produces glucose, and isoleucine is both ketogenic and glucogenic.
+Of the three amino acids, leucine stands out for being the most potent activator of proteins; its activation can positively influence the synthesis of muscle proteins) and also for being an exclusively ketogenic amino acid that produces ketone bodies after catabolism.
+At the same time, the Valine is glucogenic and has glucose, and isoleucine is both ketogenic and glucogenic.

 Leucine can be classified as:

-- L-Leucine is the natural version of the amino acid, it is found in the body’s proteins and is the main form used as a supplement.
+- L-Leucine is the natural amino acid version; it is found in the body’s proteins and is the main form used as a supplement.

-- D-Leucine is the mirror image of L-Leucine, which is created in the laboratory and is also used as a supplement.
+- D-Leucine is the mirror image of L-Leucine, which is created in the laboratory and used as a supplement.

-Leucine is important for growth as it is involved in the production of the human growth hormone: somatotropin, so it could help to slow down the aging process.
+Leucine is essential for growth as it is involved in producing the human growth hormone: somatotropin, so it could help slow down the aging process.

-In addition, it has been recommended for use as humans age, and suffer from sarcopenia, a natural decrease in muscle that leads to an increased risk of injury and disability.
+In addition, it has been recommended for use as humans age.
+It suffers from sarcopenia, a natural decrease in the muscle that leads to an increased risk of injury and disability.